yiisoft/rate-limiter/UPGRADE.md

-# Upgrading Instructions for Yii Rate Limiter
+# Yii Rate Limiter Middleware Upgrading Instructions

-This file contains the upgrade notes for the Yii Rate Limiter.
-These notes highlight changes that could break your application when you upgrade it from one major version to another.
+This file contains notes that highlight changes that could break your application when you upgrade it from one major version to another.

 ## 2.0.0